 We are open everyday 10am-6pm!

-The Bach LT142BO trombone features an 8-1/2" one-piece hand-hammered yellow brass bell that has defined the symphonic sound for generations.
-The .547" large bore combined with the open wrap F attachment offers outstanding clarity and projection with less resistance.
-The chrome plated nickel silver inner handslide tubes provide the ideal surface for smooth and quick handslide action while the lightweight nickel outer handslide provides a light and quick response.
-Three interchangeable leadpipes offer the player a choice in resistance and feel.
+The Bach 42AFG is the newest and most exciting development in Bach Stradivarius professional trombones.
+It features the new "Infinity" axial flow valve.
+This patented valve design eliminates the metal-to-metal contact found in any other axial flow design through the use of sealed bearings both in the nose and in the back plate.
+This assures tight tolerances that will resist wear over time.
+The 8-1/2" one-piece hand-hammered gold brass Bach 42 bell has a broad warn sound well suited for symphonic use.
+The .547" large bore combined with the patented "Infinity" valve and open wrap F attachment offers a warm sound, great projection, and an efficient and open feel.
+The chrome plated nickel silver inner handslide tubes provide the ideal surface for smooth and quick handslide action.
 The clear lacquer finish adds a subtle warmth to the sound overall.
-The Bach Stradivarius LT142BO professional trombone is ideal for both symphonic and solo performance.
+The Bach Stradivarius 42AFG professional trombone is ideal for both symphonic and solo performance.

 About Bach Trombones